Astronomy Day 2026: What It Is, When It Happens, and How to Celebrate

 International Astronomy Day: celebrations worldwide

-Originally started as National Astronomy Day in the United States, the celebrtation has grown into a truly global event.
+Originally started as National Astronomy Day in the United States, the celebration has grown into a truly global event.
 England, Canada, New Zealand, Finland, Sweden, the Philippines, Argentina, Malaysia, Iran, Ireland, New Guinea, and many other countries around the world have hosted Astronomy Day activities, making it International Astronomy Day.
 However, some nations hold local celebrations at different times, often in connection with special stargazing events, but with the common goal of making astronomy accessible to everyone.

 Astronomy Day: conclusion